Frequently Asked Questions

 Can OCPC decisions be appealed?

 There is no statutory right of appeal of a disciplinary appeal decision made by the OCPC.
 However, pursuant to the Judicial Review Procedure Act, any party to an appeal heard by the OCPC has the right to bring an application for judicial review to the Divisional Court.
+For more information on the Divisional Court, visit the Divisional Court’s website.

 A helpful guide on judicial reviews can be found on the Human Rights Legal Support Centre website.
 The process may vary, but this guide will provide a general overview.